Kim Kardashian Reportedly Trying To Hide Fears Over Kanye West’s Meltdowns

 Meanwhile, Kim is said to be “desperate” to find some help for Kanye, who has suffered with similar issues in the past.
 As many fans may remember, West was hospitalized in late 2016 after Page Six reported that he allegedly suffered a mental breakdown.
 The family revealed that the rapper was exhausted from lack of sleep.
 The hospitalization came at a stressful time for the family as it was just weeks after Kim Kardashian’s Paris robbery, Lamar Odom’s health crisis, and Scott Disick’s rehab stay.

-Kim Kardashian and Kanye West share three children together, daughter North, 4, son Saint, 2, and baby girl Chicago, 3 months.
+Kim Kardashian and Kanye West share three children together, daughter North, four, son Saint, two, and baby girl Chicago, three months.
 The rapper is currently away from his family while living in Wyoming to work on multiple albums that he hopes to have out in the near future.